Collapsar Disk Outflows III: Detectable Neutrino and Gravitational Wave Signatures: Results

 A space-based deci-Hertz detector like DECIGO \cite{yagi_2017} would be able to better sample lower frequencies, particularly the explosion signal.
 Fig.~\ref{fig:gw_memory} shows the displacement $Dh_+$ over the entire simulation for the original models from Paper I, which ran for $\Delta T_{\rm sim}>100$\,s.
 The amplitude of the memory signal correlates with the degree of asymmetry and duration of the explosion.
 Model {\tt 16TI-SFHo} explodes slowly and asymmetrically, thus the displacement is still not converged by the end of the simulation.
 Model {\tt 16TI-lo$\alpha$} also explodes slowly and asymmetrically, but the displacement saturates at around $t\sim 200$\,s.
 The high-viscosity model {\tt 16TI-hi$\alpha$} does not undergo a significant NDAF phase and explodes quasi-spherically, consistent with a GW displacement that saturates early and with low amplitude.
 The detection horizons with DECIGO (Table~\ref{tab:gw}) range from the entire Milky Way in the case of the high-viscosity model to the Andromeda galaxy for the 35OC model.

 The energy emitted in GW over the entire simulation (Eq.~\ref{eq:Egw_def}) is shown in Table~\ref{tab:gw}.
 Since the high-frequency component dominates the GW power, the {\tt -dt} models restricted to the NDAF phase ($\sim 2$\,s) emit comparable amounts or even more energy than their counterparts that run for $>10$ times longer but sample $10$ times less frequently.
-The 35OC progenitor emits $20-200$ more energy than the 16TI progenitor, depending on the frequency range considered.
+The 35OC progenitor emits $20-200$ more energy than the 16TI progenitor, depending on the frequency range considered. {Since the high-frequency contributions are important for GW energy production, our emitted energies based on the quadrupole formula are most informative as a relative measure between models instead of absolute values.}